Lychee80/Lychee80.github.io/calendar.md

         console.log(data);

-        result.innerHTML = "The first day of the year: " + yearparam + "was this day of the week: " + data.firstDayOfYear;
+        result.innerHTML = "The first day of the year " + yearparam + " was this day of the week: " + data.firstDayOfYear;
     })
 }